-Whilst the majority were either labourers or peasant farmers, occupying the lowest rungs of the Colonial economy, there remained a sliver of a Black Professional and Business class.
+Whilst the majority of Africans under Colonialism were either labourers or peasant farmers occupying the lowest rungs of the Colonial economy, there remained a sliver of a Black Professional and Business class.

-Amongst these were the Teachers, Doctors, and Lawyers like Kwame Nkrumah, Julius Nyerere, Nelson Mandela, Robert Mugabe and Kenneth Kaunda who would go on to spearhead the Protest Movements that would evolve into the Mass Movements that achieved African Independence under the banner of African Nationalism.
+Amongst these Colonial Africans were the Teachers, Doctors, and Lawyers like Kwame Nkrumah, Julius Nyerere, Nelson Mandela, Robert Mugabe and Kenneth Kaunda who would go on to spearhead the African Anti-Colonial Resistance Movements of the 20th Century that achieved African Independence under the banner of African Nationalism.

-However, these mass movements did not initially start out with the objective of achieiving mass independence, rather they began as vehicles for the advancement of the small Black elite.
+However, these African Anti-Colonial Resistance Movements of the 20th Century did not initially start out with the objective of achieiving mass independence, rather they began as vehicles for the advancement of the small Black elite.